TaxTips.ca

 Despite all the financial crises that occur, you can see by our article on historic returns on stock markets and other investments that by buying quality investments and holding them for a long time, you can make a good return on your investments.

-Tip: Buy quality investments and hold them for a long time.
+Tip: Buy quality investments and plan to hold them for a long time.

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.